-For the longest time, I’ve wanted to have a homemade and versatile vanilla cake.
+For the longest time, I’ve wanted to have a homemade and versatile vanilla cake recipe.
 I’ve shied away from the task, fearing I would not be up to the challenge.
-While the majority of you don’t seem to mind a cake mix, some of you have ask for a homemade versions of my recipes, so I am thrilled to be able to give you such a wonderful and moist vanilla cake recipe.
+While the majority of you don’t seem to mind a cake mix, some of you have ask for a homemade versions of my recipes, so I am thrilled to be able to give you such a wonderful and moist vanilla cake.

 Several weeks ago, my fiancé made a zucchini bread recipe from his childhood, and when he described it, he said it was much more cake like than my banana bread recipe.
 So I thought to myself, maybe I’ll start here, adjusting the recipe as I go to get to where I wanted to be.

 This perfectly Moist Vanilla Cake Recipe is a slightly denser cake with a tight crumb.
 Instead of light and fluffy this is more like a sponge cake.
 After the first bite, you know it’s homemade.
 It bursting with vanilla flavor.
-As shown in this recipe, I’ve topped this cake with my tried and true vanilla frosting.
+I’ve topped this cake with my tried and true vanilla frosting.

 Eight.
 Eight is the number of times I baked this cake before I decided it was just right, tweaking ingredients along the way.
 Then I baked it 3 more times but in the form of cupcakes to make sure it would be easy for you to use this recipe in a variety of ways.

-That’s right, this moist vanilla cake recipe can be made as a cake and also as cupcakes.
+That’s right, this vanilla cake can be made as a cake and also as vanilla cupcakes.
 For the cake, you’ll use a 9″ by 13″ inch pan.
 If you choose to make vanilla cupcakes, this recipe will make a hefty 24 cupcakes with a little batter left over.

 This vanilla cake recipe has your standard ingredients: sugar, flour, baking powder and salt.
 You can’t really have a cake without those.
 A lot of recipes use similar amounts of dry ingredients.
 However, where most cake recipes vary is in the amount of fats (butter or oil), eggs and any other wet ingredients.